danbev/learning-v8/README.md

 ### Learning Google V8
-The sole purpose of this project is to aid me in leaning Google's V8 JavaScript engine
+The sole purpose of this project is to aid me in leaning Google's V8 JavaScript engine.

 ## Prerequisites
 You'll need to have checked out the Google V8 Sources to you local file system and build it by following